Flag of Cameroon

 The national flag of Cameroon (drapeau national du Cameroun) was adopted in its present form on 20 May 1975 after Cameroon became a unitary state.
-It is a vertical tricolour of green, red and yellow, with a five-pointed star in its center.
+It is a vertical tricolour of green, red and yellow pales, with one yellow five-pointed star in its center.
 There is a wide variation in the size of the central star, although it is always contained within the inside stripe.

 Description

 The colour scheme uses the traditional Pan-African colours (Cameroon was the second state to adopt them).
 The centre stripe is thought to stand for unity: red is the colour of unity, and the star is referred to as "the star of unity".
 The yellow stands for the sun, and also the savannas in the northern part of the country, while the green is for the forests in the southern part of Cameroon.

 The previous flag of Cameroon, used from 1961 to 1975, had a similar colour scheme, but with two gold (darker than the third stripe by comparison) stars in the upper half of the green.
-It was adopted after British Southern Cameroons joined the state of Cameroon.
+It was adopted after British Southern Cameroons joined with Republic of Cameroon to create the Federal Republic of Cameroon.
+The two stars represented the two components of the federation, East Cameroon and West Cameroon.